Music sets an emotional scene, so getting the right music for your business is crucial.

 4. Determine Your License Type

-How do you want to use music in your organization?
+How do you want to use music in your business?
 If you just want music in the background, a performance license might be enough.
-If you want to do more, you may need a different type of license.
+If you want to do more, you may need a different type of license or multiple licenses.

 5. Contact the Organization